๐Ÿ”’

 Microsoft Copilotcopilot.microsoft.comAI toolUsed to generate initial PESTLE ideas; all points verified and rewrittenResearch planning

 AI referencing format: "Generated by [tool name], prompt: '[your exact prompt]', [date]."
-You must always state the prompt you used — not just the tool name.
+Always state the prompt you used.

 Analysis tool